 - If you are concerned in any way speak to your Health Visitor.
 Your Health Visitor is there to support you and can provide advice and assistance.

 Look after yourself

-Meeting up with other Mums and Dads may help remind you that you're not alone.
+Meeting up with other parents may help remind you that you're not alone.
 Your Family Information Service will be able to tell you what’s on in your area.
-You can contact them by telephone on 0300 123 7777.
-The Family Point website (External link) also has information on services and activities in your area.